bioinfolabic/protein_folding_datasets/README.md

 # PathMolD-AB

-PathMolD-AB is a software package that allows for generating biomolecular folding pathway datasets using massively parallel MD methods in the canonical ensemble.
+PathMolD-AB is a software package for generating biomolecular folding pathway datasets using massively parallel MD methods in the canonical ensemble.
 The software describes proteins by a coarse-grained AB model, and it is designed for extensive processing in GPU architectures, therefore being ready for data production in modern High-Performance Computing (HPC) facilities.
 Also, PathMolD-AB incorporates modules for the analyses of its output folding trajectories.

 ## Directories Structure